improy/MySQL-DataBase-backup-using-windows-bat-file/README.md

 1. To do this you will need to create a *.bat file (using notepad).
 Open up notepad and copy and paste the script below.
 2. You will require to change the dbUser, dbPassword, backupDir, mysqldump, mysqlDataDir and zip file/app locations.
 3. Save the file as mysqlbackup.bat
 4. This script will now be executable.
-Go to your command promt and run this to backup your databases.
+Go to your command prompt and run this to backup your databases.